BBC Radio 2 Timeline 1967-2006

 7.00pm Alan Dell with The Dance Band Days and Big Band Era

-9.00pm Best Of Jazz with Humphrey Lyttleton
+9.00pm Best Of Jazz with Humphrey Lyttelton

 10.00pm Some Of These Days